Grenke Chess Festival: Open

 The 2024 open tournament (section A) was won by Hans Niemann with a score of 8/9.
 Niemann thus qualified for the Grenke Chess Classic 2025.
 Since that edition was cancelled following the announcement of a new Freestyle open, he was invited to the Paris Freestyle Chess Grand Slam to compensate for the lost invite.
 However, he later withdrew from that event due to personal reasons.

 2025

 Freestyle Open

 The 2025 Freestyle (Chess960) open tournament (section A) was won by Magnus Carlsen with a perfect score of 9/9.
 Parham Maghsoodloo finished second on tiebreaks and qualified for the Las Vegas Freestyle Chess Grand Slam, since Carlsen had already qualified.

 Open

 The 2025 regular open tournament (section A) was won by 17-year-old IM Aswath S with a score of 8/9, who earned his maiden grandmaster norm in the process.

+2026

+Freestyle Open

+The 2026 Freestyle (Chess960) open tournament (section A) was won by Vincent Keymer on tiebreaks who had scored 7½/9 and tied for first place with Maxime Vachier-Lagrave.
+He qualified for the FIDE Freestyle Chess Championship 2027.

+Open

+The 2026 regular open tournament (section A) was won by IM Mukhammadzokhid Suyarov on tiebreaks, who had tied for first with Dominik Horvath and Zeng Chongsheng on 8/9.